tarbell-project/tarbell/tarbell/docs/install.rst

    :width: 700px

 This is the important screen.
-Select "installed app" and "other":
+Select "web app":

 .. image:: create_5_new.png
    :width: 700px